-With health care costs continuing to rise, an HSA is an affordable alternative to traditional health insurance for you and your employees.
+With health care costs continuing to rise, an HSA is a smart way to save for qualifying medical expenses.

 - Competitive Interest

 - Tax Advantages 1

 - No “Use It or Lose It’ Policy

 - Free Debit Card

 Most adults under 65 who are not enrolled in Medicare and are covered under a high-deductible health plan (HDHP) can qualify for an HSA.
 HDHPs have higher deductibles and out-of-pocket expense limits than traditional health plans but typically have lower premiums.

 In addition to lower premiums, employees and employers can take advantage of the following benefits:

 - Employers can make contributions to their employees’ HSAs.